Sombiri/DNAsmart/README.md

 1. The data sets for the tool must be a multi-Fasta file
 2. Data sets used for the evaluation can be found in [DNAsmart_data](https://github.com/Sombiri/DNAsmart/tree/develop/src/DNAsmart_data)

-See [https://dnasmart.mathematik.uni-marburg.de/](https://dnasmart.mathematik.uni-marburg.de/) for the online prototype with sample data
+See [https://dnasmart.mathematik.uni-marburg.de/](https://dnasmart.mathematik.uni-marburg.de/) for the online prototype.